exponential-idle-guides/exponential-idle-guides/src/view/guides/basics.md

 while playing this section of the game.

-If you don't want to have spoilers for the later game, don't read further ahead than the you are already.
+If you don't want to have spoilers for the later game, don't read further ahead than you are already.

 ### Variables and Upgrades
 * Variables are the main purchases in the game.
 They will be the most important to buy,